NStep-Pty-Ltd/hasura-docker/README.md

 2. [Make](https://www.gnu.org/software/make/)

-`Docker`and docker compose are required to run the build steps.
-Build tools, such as aws cli and terraform, are installed in these containers.
+`Docker`and docker compose are required to run the docker containers locally.

 `Make` is required to provide the scaffold runner to construct the build commands.
 Further reading [here](https://opensource.com/article/18/8/what-how-makefile)